aiven/aiven-docs/docs/products/opensearch/howto/import-opensearch-data-elasticsearch-dump-to-aws.md

 -   Aiven for OpenSearch cluster as the `input`
 -   AWS S3 bucket as the `output`

-You need to collect the following information about your Aiven for OpenSearch cluster and your AWS service:
+Collect the following information about your Aiven for OpenSearch cluster and your AWS service:

 Aiven for OpenSearch:

--   `SERVICE_URI`: OpenSearch service URI, which you can find in Aiven's dashboard.
+-   `SERVICE_URI`: OpenSearch service URI, see it in the Aiven dashboard.
 -   `INPUT_INDEX_NAME`: the index that you aim to copy from your input source.